robertlestak/procx/README.md

   -daemon
         run as daemon
   -driver string
-        driver to use. (aws-sqs, rabbitmq, local) -hostenv
+        driver to use. (aws-sqs, rabbitmq, redis-list, redis-subscription, local) -hostenv
         use host environment
   -pass-work-as-arg